 This statement provides broad policy guidance and procedures for individuals responsible for receiving, administering and assisting with medication related matters.

-Hireup acknowledges that each people seeking support with Hireup have the right to be actively supported to manage their own medication independently and to provide or withhold consent to its use.
+Hireup acknowledges that each person seeking support with Hireup has the right to be actively supported to manage their own medication independently and to provide or withhold consent to its use.

-If the person seeking support does not have the capacity to consent to receiving medication the nominated account manager must provide or withhold consent on the person's behalf.
+If the person seeking support does not have the capacity to consent to receiving medication their nominated account manager must provide or withhold consent on the person's behalf.